-- 1. From the menu bar, select Accountant, Batch Enter Transactions.
-A dialog box of the same name displays. - 2.
-From the Transaction Type drop-down menu, select Checks, Deposits, Credit Card Charges & Credits.
-I'll demonstrate entering checks, but the procedure is similar for other permitted transaction types. - 3.
-Select the appropriate Bank Account or Credit Card account.
+- From the menu bar, select Accountant, Batch Enter Transactions.
+A dialog box of the same name displays.
+For all other Enterprise users, you can access the same feature from the menu bar by selecting Company, Batch Enter Transactions. - From the Transaction Type drop-down menu, select Checks, Deposits, Credit Card Charges & Credits, Bills & Bill Credits or Invoices & Credit Memos.
+I demonstrate entering checks, but the procedure is similar for other permitted transaction types. - 3.
+Select the appropriate Bank Account or Credit Card account. - 4.
+Click the Customize Columns button (see Figure 16.25).
+You can add or remove data fields and rearrange the order of the fields.
+This is particularly useful if you are using Excel's copy and paste functionality. - 5.
+Add transactions to the Batch Enter Transactions dialog box by manually entering them or from an Excel worksheet (see Figure 16.26) using the Windows copy and paste functionality.

 If your transactions are in Excel, customize the columns of the Batch Enter Transactions dialog box to match those of your Excel spreadsheet.
-You can then copy the transaction data from Excel and paste it into the Batch Entry screen in OuickBooks.
+You can then copy the transaction data from Excel and paste it into the Batch Entry screen in QuickBooks.